microsoft/azure-devops-go-api/README.md

     organizationUrl := "https://dev.azure.com/myorg"  // todo: replace value with your organization url personalAccessToken := "XXXXXXXXXXXXXXXXXXXXXXX"  // todo: replace value with your PAT

 	// Create a connection to your organization connection := azureDevops.NewConnection(organizationUrl, personalAccessToken)

 	ctx := context.Background()

 	// Create a client to interact with the Core area coreClient, err := core.NewClient(ctx, *connection)
 	if err != nil {
 		log.Fatal(err)
 	}

-    // Get a list of all team projects teamProjectReferences, err := coreClient.GetProjects(ctx, nil, nil, nil, nil, nil) if err != nil {
+	// Get a list of all team projects teamProjectReferences, err := coreClient.GetProjects(ctx, core.GetProjectsArgs{})
+	if err != nil {
 		log.Fatal(err)
 	}

 	// Print the list of team project names for your organization for index, teamProjectReference := range *teamProjectReferences {
 		log.Printf("Name[%v] = %v", index, *teamProjectReference.Name)
 	}
 }
 ```